wali-reheman/Extract-data-from-old-pdf/README.md

-# Pakistan Census Data Extraction
+# Extract Tables and Data from Old PDFs

 ## Project Overview